levertco/Passwordlocker/README.md

 Levert Ouma

 ### Description
 An application that allows a user to generate and store passwords for various accounts.They can also view and delete the passwords they created.

+### Tech Used
+1. Python
+2. CLI

 ## Set Up/prerequisites
 The user will require git and python3.6+ installed in their machine.